36 Vayadhinile: Production

-In August 2014, it was announced that actress Jyothika would make a comeback to acting after a seven-year sabbatical by featuring in the Tamil remake of Rosshan Andrrews's Malayalam film How Old Are You (2014), which featured Manju Warrier in the leading role.
+In August 2014, it was announced that actress Jyothika would make a comeback to acting after a seven-year sabbatical by featuring in the Tamil remake of Rosshan Andrrews's Malayalam film How Old Are You (2014).
 Jyothika's husband Suriya agreed to produce the venture under his production banner 2D Entertainment, while director and writer Rosshan Andrrews and Bobby Sanjay were retained from the original version.
 Suriya revealed that Jyothika and he were impressed by the Malayalam version and Jyothika took two days to agree to make a return as an actress.
 Actor Rahman was added to the cast in October 2014, to play the role originally played by Kunchacko Boban.
 Music director Santhosh Narayanan was signed on to compose the film's score and soundtrack.

 The shoot of the film began in November 2014 and shoots were planned to take place in Chennai, Delhi and Rajasthan.
 The final scene of the film was first shot, with scenes of Jyothika's character meeting the President, played by Siddharth Basu, at Rashtrapati Bhavan filmed in New Delhi.
 During the first schedule, actress Abhirami also signed on to portray a pivotal role, marking a comeback to Tamil films after an eleven-year absence.
-Jyotika extended the film's shoot in April 2015, for the song "Rasathi" at a set erected at AVM Studios in Chennai.

 Music

 The soundtrack and background score for 36 Vayadhinile was composed by Santhosh Narayanan.
 The soundtrack album features eleven tracks, which includes three songs, five instrumentals from the original score and three karaoke numbers.
 The lyrics for the three songs were written by Vivek.
-The film's audio was launched on 6 April 2015, at The Leela Palace Hotel in Chennai, with the presence of actors Suriya, Karthi and Sivakumar, which was hosted by Dhivyadharshini.
-The film's trailer and two songs, "Rasathi" and "Happy – Naalu Kazhudha" were performed live by Santhosh at the event.
+The film's audio was launched on 6 April 2015, at The Leela Palace Hotel in Chennai.

-The album received positive reviews.
-Sify gave the album 4 out of 5 stars and wrote, "Santhosh Narayanan delivers another terrific album adding to the list of his impressive filmography.
-36 Vayadhinile has a good collection of some catchy songs & soothing background score which is a great attribute to the movie".
-Behindwoods gave 3 out of 5 stating "Some inspiration inducing musical pieces by Santhosh Narayanan for Jyothika's come back."
-Indiaglitz gave 2.75 out of 5 stating "'36 Vayadhinile' is yet another master piece from Santhosh Narayanan.
-Wait no more to dive into beautiful music!"
-Moviecrow gave 3 out of 5 stating "On the whole, this is one modest album which will play out better on-screen."